stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 position every time they failed to turn the slab and prop the portal open.

   Suddenly their desperation was magnified a thousandfold by a sound on the steps below them.
-It was only the thumping and rattling of the slain ghast&rsquo;s hooved body as it rolled down to lower levels; but of all the possible causes of that body&rsquo;s dislodgment and rolling, none was in the least reassuring.
+It was only the thumping and rattling of the slain ghast's hooved body as it rolled down to lower levels; but of all the possible causes of that body's dislodgment and rolling, none was in the least reassuring.
 Therefore, knowing the ways of gugs, the ghouls set to with something of a frenzy; and in a surprisingly short time had the door so high that they were able to hold it still whilst Carter turned the slab and left a generous opening.
 They now helped Carter through, letting him climb up to their rubbery shoulders and later guiding his feet as he clutched at the blessed soil of the upper dreamland outside.
 Another second and they were through themselves, knocking away the gravestone and closing the great trap-door while a panting became audible beneath.
-Because of the Great Ones&rsquo; curse no gug might ever emerge from that portal, so with a deep relief and sense of repose Carter lay quietly on the thick grotesque fungi of the enchanted wood while his guides squatted near in the manner that ghouls rest.
+Because of the Great Ones' curse no gug might ever emerge from that portal, so with a deep relief and sense of repose Carter lay quietly on the thick grotesque fungi of the enchanted wood while his guides squatted near in the manner that ghouls rest.